RDS-Rath/Canarys/README.md

 1. A Python-based scoring algorithm capable of evaluating multiple tenders.
 2. Integration of NLP for enhanced accuracy in the scoring system.

-## Phase 2: Web Interface

-**Objective:**
-Create a user-friendly web interface for uploading tenders, conducting evaluations, and viewing results.

-**Expected Outcomes:**
-1. A web-based platform facilitating easy tender upload and evaluation.
-2. Integration of Phase 1 evaluation engine into the web platform.

 ## Phase 3: Chatbot Functionality